defeat the enemy, strongholds and spiritual warfare

 The fifth thing I do is use focus cues.
 Like my time and notifications, I have stringent rules about my environment.

 My office needs to be clean and organized.
 I need to have certain drinks available because I will find any excuse to go and reheat my coffee.
-It is not really that I need to reheat my coffee, but it’s a procrastination or a pattern interrupt.
+It’s not really that I need to reheat my coffee, but it’s a way to procrastinate or interrupt a pattern.
 So I need to have my coffee in a hot mug or in my Ember mug, which keeps it hot.
 I need to eliminate any excuses for me to get my booty out of my seat!

-One of my favorite hacks, which I know isn’t possible for everyone, is sitting on my Peloton bike with the desk I bought from Amazon that fits onto it.
+One of my favorite hacks, which I know isn’t possible for everyone, is sitting on my Peloton bike with the desk I bought from Amazon that fits on top of it.
 If I get on the bike and strap my feet in, I can power out an hour and a half of uninterrupted work because my feet are strapped in!
-I can’t get up to check on the chickens or see if my dog is bored and needs a snuggle.
+I can’t get up to check on the chickens or see if my dog needs a snuggle.
 I have to stay on the bike and work.

 What Helps You to Focus?